 Figure 1.
 Refeeding syndrome.

-Although the symptoms of refeeding noted in the high calorie types of malnutrition may cause similar disturbances to heart function as the starvation-originated refeeding syndromes, given the distinct metabolic origins of these processes, different responses may be necessary.
+Although the symptoms of refeeding noted in the high-calorie types of malnutrition may cause similar disturbances to heart function as the starvation-originated refeeding syndromes, given the distinct metabolic origins of these processes, different responses may be necessary.
 In some cases, the refeeding-like syndrome may be related to the formulation of thiamine used to treat the deficiency.
-There are a number of reasons for this, and our good friend Elliot Overton has begun to elucidate some of the chemistry involved.
+There are several reasons for this, and our good friend Elliot Overton has begun to elucidate some of the chemistry involved.
 Across formulations, however, for a subset of patients thiamine repletion distinctly affects heart function even at micro-doses.
-Given that these patients are notably deficient in thiamine, that thiamine deficiency is absolutely requisite for mitochondrial function, for heart function and for life itself, and its absence is directly associated with heart failure, how does one replenish thiamine when even the smallest dose sets off a cascade of troubling reactions?
+Given that these patients are notably deficient in thiamine, that thiamine deficiency is absolutely requisite for mitochondrial function, for heart function, and for life itself, and its absence is directly associated with heart failure, how does one replenish thiamine when even the smallest dose sets off a cascade of troubling reactions?

 With all of that in mind, I have been looking into potential mechanisms involved in the remodeling of heart tissue and function relative to longstanding thiamine insufficiency and the problems associated with thiamine treatment in these patients.
 I have observed that for some individuals, including those who have tested positive for thiamine deficiency and who clearly need thiamine, the addition of even the minutest amount of thiamine sets off a cascade of reactions that affect the pressure, rate, and rhythm of the heart.
 In these individuals, who may or may not have had previous, or at least previously recognized symptoms associated with cardiac function, the irregularities pose a difficult challenge for recovery; one for which the current literature has few direct answers.